djccarew/watson-dojo-pm-tester/README.md

   6. Select the file **patientdataV6.csv** and click **Open**.

-  7. The file should now appear in the Data Assets section
+  7. The file should now appear in the Data Assets section.

   ![Data Assets](images/Picture14.png)

-  8. Click on **Settings** for the project
+  8. Click on **Settings** for the project.

   ![Settings](images/Picture15.png)

-  9. Click on add associated service and select **Machine Learning**
+  9. Click on add associated service and select **Machine Learning**.

   ![Associate Service](images/Picture16.png)

-  10. Choose your existing Machine Learning instance and click on **Select**
+  10. Choose your existing Machine Learning instance and click on **Select**.

   ![Add Watson ML Service](images/Picture17.png)

-  11. Click on your browser’s Back button and verify that the Watson Machine Learning service is now listed as one of your **Associated Services**
+  11. Click on your browser’s Back button and verify that the Watson Machine Learning service is now listed as one of your **Associated Services**.

   ![Associated Services](images/Picture18.png)